ngladkikh/pkonfig/docs/index.md

 ```

 `get_config_file` uses environment variables and predefined config files paths
-to check whether `APP_ENV` var is set, validate this variable and return appropriate
+to check whether `APP_ENV` var is set, validate this variable and return the appropriate
 config file name.
 Then actual application configuration: